scrabbletank/farhome-rules/rulesdoc.md

 You are able to impersonate voices you have heard before, reducing the skill challenge for these rolls.
 When making conversation or diplomacy checks you can use your performance instead.

 #### Arcane Forge
-*Requires proficiency with Enchanters Tools*
+*Requires proficiency in Enchanters Tools*

 If you enchant an item with the same property every day for 7 days the effect becomes permanent, becoming a magic item.
 At 5 proficiency in Enchanters Tools, you may attempt to add a second permanent enchantment after the first one has become permanent.
 You add a Terrible die to all enchanting rolls when adding the second enchantment.